H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 This chapter describes the high-level layout of the container-based structures that receive activity from earlier layers and route it into deeper evaluation paths anchored in PostgreSQL `msjarvisgis` (port 5432, 91 GB, 501 tables, 5,416,522 verified GBIM beliefs including 20,593 landowner beliefs as of March 20, 2026).
 The goal is to separate the flow of events into clear stages, so that each stage has a well-defined role in deciding what is ignored, what is kept for background consideration, and what becomes part of PostgreSQL or ChromaDB central stores.

 In the implemented system, these responsibilities are realized by a set of Dockerized services that cooperate via HTTP and shared data stores.
-As of March 20, 2026, all **80 production containers** are defined in a single `docker-compose.yml` and managed via Docker Compose v5.1.0 — no manual service startup is required beyond `~/jarvis_startup.sh` for the six judge/gateway pipeline containers.
+As of March 21, 2026, all **80 production containers** are defined in a single `docker-compose.yml` and managed via Docker Compose v5.1.0 — no manual service startup is required beyond `~/jarvis_startup.sh` for the six judge/gateway pipeline containers.
 The 80th container, `gbim_query_router` (port 7205), was promoted to production on March 20, 2026, and is the first Ms. Jarvis service whose retrieval path is entirely relational — no ChromaDB, no vector similarity, no embedding pipeline.

+> **March 21, 2026 addendum:** A structural vulnerability was discovered and remediated during today's working session.
+Files in `services/` — the Docker build context for all judge images — had been silently replaced with `lm_synthesizer.py` clones bearing incorrect names.
+All four sub-judge containers built and started successfully because the clones were valid FastAPI services, meaning the corruption was undetectable by Docker alone.
+This incident motivates the new **§19.14 Build Context Integrity** subsection, which documents mandatory verification procedures for the `services/` canonical directory.

-**Production state (March 20, 2026):**
+**Production state (March 21, 2026):**
 - All 80 containers: ✅ Fully compose-managed via Docker Compose v5.1.0
 - Compose file: `~/msjarvis-rebuild-working/msjarvis-rebuild/docker-compose.yml`
-- All `build:` directives: ✅ Converted to `image:` references — no rebuilds on startup
+- All `build:` directives: ✅ Converted to `image:` references for non-judge services — no rebuilds on startup
+- Judge services: ✅ Real source files confirmed in `services/` (March 21, 2026); `--no-cache` rebuild completed
 - `gbim_query_router` (port 7205): ✅ Added to compose March 20, 2026 — landowner belief layer live
 - GBIM corpus: ✅ 5,416,522 beliefs in `gbimbeliefnormalized` including 20,593 landowner beliefs
 - `mvw_gbim_landowner_spatial`: ✅ Materialized and spatially indexed — March 20, 2026